 This course will complete the lab requirements of electrical concepts to include, batteries, and additional information on reading and interpreting aircraft electrical circuit diagrams that include digital and solid-state circuits and logic functions.
 Students make drawings of aircraft parts and document repairs to aircraft parts.
-This includes the skills in the use of basic mechanics hand tools, identifying hardware and using safety methods.
-Labs will be performed in nondestructive testing including eddy current, ultrasonic, magnetic particle and dye penetrant procedures.
+This includes the skills in the use of basic mechanics hand tools, identifying hardware, and using safety methods.
+Labs will be performed in nondestructive testing including eddy current, ultrasonic, magnetic particle, and dye penetrant procedures.
 Students will use precision measurement equipment including micrometers, calipers, and dial indicators.
-Students will fabricate the various types of fluid lines and fitting used in the aircraft.
-In addition, the students will perform aircraft cleaning, corrosion control techniques, and perform a corrosion inspection.
-Upon successful complete aircraft part drawings, demonstrate hands on knowledge of aircraft materials and processes, aircraft fluid lines and corrosion control processes.
+Students will fabricate the various types of fluid lines and fittings used in the aircraft.
+In addition, the students will perform aircraft cleaning and corrosion control techniques and perform a corrosion inspection.
+Upon successful completion of this course, students should be able to service batteries, read wiring diagrams, read and complete aircraft part drawings, demonstrate hands-on knowledge of aircraft materials and processes, aircraft fluid lines and corrosion control processes, and basic welding processes.